jezzdk/statamic-wp-import/README.md

 Only the featured image will be downloaded.
 Multiple featured images, images added with ACF and other plugins, are not downloaded.
 Featured images will be downloaded to the "assets" container into a folder called "imports/{collection_handle}", and saved on a field on the entry called "featured_image".

+You can use the events above to do your own downloading of images and what not.
+I have done this myself with great success 👍

 ## How to Install

 You can search for this addon in the `Tools > Addons` section of the Statamic control panel and click **install**, or run the following command from your project root: